Middleton Curriculum Overview

 Cambridge IGCSE develops learner knowledge, understanding and skills in subject content, applying knowledge and understanding to unfamiliar situations, intellectual enquiry, flexibility and responsiveness to change, working and communicating in English, influencing outcomes and cultural awareness.
 It is recognised by leading universities and employers worldwide, and it also gives students an excellent preparation for higher-level courses.

-Middleton International School will offer a rigorous high school programmes which is the Cambridge International A Level qualifications that prepares learners for university study, and is recognised as a rigorous pathway that prepares students for a globalised world.
+Middleton International School will offer a rigorous high school programme which is the Cambridge International A Level qualifications that prepare learners for university study and is recognised as a rigorous pathway that prepares students for a globalised world.